Football: Scholars International win 21st CIFA Premier League title

 In the 63rd minute, an Academy set piece saw Wesley Robinson rise for a header, only to knock it onto the foot of captain Mark Ebanks who gathered and fired past Scholars keeper Carlos Escobar for the equalizer.

-Just moments later, a Scholars counter attack saw a Rolly Bodden shot blocked, only for Dwight Dunk to pounce on the deflection and strick the winner for a 2-1 victory.
+Moments later, a Scholars counter attack saw a Rolly Bodden shot blocked, only for Dwight Dunk to pounce on the deflection and struck the winner for a 2-1 victory.

 “We played well in patches,” said Scholars captain Oneil Taylor.
 “We got the three points.
 Winning (the title) means a lot, I can’t explain it, but it means a lot.”